alexandergaldones/api/payment-outlets.md

 * `bank_account_name` - Same as Account Holder Name as described above.
 This accepts unicode characters of an arbitrary length.
 * `bank_account_number` - Same as Bank Account Number as described above.
 This accepts unicode characters of an arbitrary length.

-Sell Orders that have a selected Payment Outlet option of this category should include these fields in the request payload, like so:
+Sell Orders that have a selected Payout Outlet option of this category should include these fields in the request payload, like so:

 ```json